 We trust that God is love, but we also believe that God is the Creator of nature, and nature simply does not seem to point to a God of love.
 Parasites, viruses, bacteria, diseases and cancer kill millions and torment millions more, humans and animals alike.
 Earthquakes, hurricanes, tsunamis, mudslides and volcanoes do the same.
 And the animal kingdom is, as Tennyson said, “red in tooth and claw.”
 (So is the human kingdom for that matter).
 The creation looks almost as much like it was created by a cosmic predator (I Pet 5:8) as it does like it was created by an all loving, peaceful, benevolent Creator.
 There seems to be a “Lucifer Principle” at work in the world, as Howard Bloom noted.
 “Nature does not abhor evil,” he says. “[S]he embraces it.”
 (The Lucifer Principle, Atlantic Monthly Press, 1995)...

 I’m going to argue that we cannot adequately explain “natural” evil unless we accept that Satan and other rebellious cosmic forces have had a corrupting influence on creation.
 This isn’t to deny that there aren’t other important things to consider in explaining “natural” evil.
-But my contention is that if we leave Satan and other nefarious spirit-agents out of the picture, no explanation of “natural” evil can be adequate.I include these quotes from the beginning of his article because anyone who meditates on the reality of death and decay existing before Adam and Eve fell and the reality of it in our world today will be led to think of the "problem of natural evil."
+But my contention is that if we leave Satan and other nefarious spirit-agents out of the picture, no explanation of “natural” evil can be adequate.I include this first because anyone who meditates on the reality of death and decay existing before Adam and Eve fell and the reality of it in our world today will be led to think of the "problem of natural evil."

 The Gospels frequently (but not always) attribute infirmities to demonic activity (I’m using “infirmities” here to cover all forms of illness, disease and disabilities).
 In Luke 13, for example, Jesus comes upon a woman who has a deformed back and says, “How long should this woman, a daughter of Abraham, suffer under Satan’s oppression?” (vs. 16).
 Peter summarized Jesus’ ministry in Acts 10 by saying that Jesus went about freeing people from Satan’s oppression by healing them of their diseases.
 In fact, the word the Gospels sometimes use for disease or infirmity is mastix, which literally means “flogging.”
 (I review all this material thoroughly in my book, God at War).On this subject, we also have John Piper writing ,